 Nursing

 Most people who choose to earn a master of science in nursing (MSN) degree do so because they want to teach, specialize in a particular area of medicine, or take on more responsibility as a manager.
-The MSN curriculum springboards from a nurse’s existing clinical experience and training.
+An MSN provides advanced knowledge and skills, leading to expanded career opportunities.
+It can enable specialization in areas like nurse practitioner, nurse educator, or nurse administrator and lead to higher salaries, increased autonomy, and the ability to make a greater impact in patient care and healthcare leadership.

 Psychology